-No errors and changes sent to the remote master branch.
+No errors and changes were sent to the remote master branch.

 How to Check and verify for updates on GitHub?

-You have learned how to create a project repository on GitHub and initialized it with a local project.
+You have learned how to create a project repository on GitHub and initialize it with a local project.
 Now you can invite other developers or contributors to work on the project.